 Hypertrophy is the medical term for increasing the size of something without increasing the number of cells.
-Muscles can undergo hypertrophy but you cannot grow new muscles cells, just increase the size of the ones you’ve got.
-This is important because the actual mix of various fiber types cannot be changed, contrary to popular belief.
+Muscles can undergo hypertrophy but you cannot grow new muscles cells.
+This is important because you cannot change the actual mix of muscle fiber types, contrary to popular belief.
 One of the important functions of a good coach is to spot the type of fiber that an athlete has and direct him/her to a proper sport.

 So how much muscle can I actually gain?

 To get serious growth is a multi-month if not year program.
-Getting really big (like one of the pro body builders) will take up to 5 years of sustained, hard training — it takes time to gain 50 – 60 lbs. of quality muscle.
-There are no shortcuts here.
-Anyone who is “hyoog” has put in serious training and time.
+Getting really big (like one of the pro body builders) will take up to five years of sustained, hard training.
+It takes time to gain 50 to 60 pounds of quality muscle!
+There are no shortcuts.
+Anyone who is “hyooj” has put in serious training and time.

 A few definitions

 To get the ball rolling here, you should be prepared to do a little bookkeeping and math.
 Your total work for a given exercise is the product of the weight and the number of repetitions.
-So if I do 25 reps of 100 lbs.
-I have done 2,500 lbs. total work for that exercise.
+So if I do 25 reps of 100 pounds, I have done 2,500 pounds total work for that exercise.
 (OK, we could get carried away and figure the distance to get the actual textbook definition of work.
-We could even divide by the amount of time to get the power used, but c’mon, I’m trying to keep it simple.)
-Calculating lifting poundages best to do per exercise.
+We could even divide by the amount of time to get the power used, but I’m trying to keep it simple.)
+It is best to calculate lifting poundages per exercise.

-nRM n-repetition max.
+One rep max is the most commonly used nRM, or n-repetition max.
 The number (n) of repetitions you can do of a given exercise at a given load with proper form.
 So if you can lift 100 lbs.
 8 times but would fail on your ninth try you 8RM for that exercise is 100 lbs.
 Note that I don’t advocate going to real failure, just estimate it.
 There are calculators for your one rep max available online.
-Use these by finding a load you can lift more than a few times but less than 10 and lift until you don’t think you can do another rep with good form.
+Find a load you can lift more than a few times but less than ten reps and lift until you don’t think you can do another rep with good form.
 Plug in your numbers.
 Trying to directly find your one rep max is apt to be a sadly memorable affair if it goes wrong on you.